 Island ports are not the only places to do your vacation shopping.
 Greater Fort Lauderdale is home to Sawgrass Mills, one of the largest designer outlet malls in the United States.
 The Colonnade Outlets at Sawgrass specialize in designer deals, from Prada and Burberry to Kate Spade and Coach.
 Near Fort Lauderdale Beach, the Galleria Mall has department stores such as Macy’s, Dillards and Neiman Marcus along with popular U.S. chains and restaurants including Capital Grille, Seasons 52, Blue Martini and Truluck’s.
 Even closer to the cruise port are the unique boutique shops and sidewalk cafes of Las Olas Boulevard.

 Visiting the Everglades, the largest subtropical wilderness in the United States, is a must for travelers who love nature.
 Everglades Holiday Park and Sawgrass Recreation Park, located west of Fort Lauderdale, runs airboat trips through the shallow, grassy waters.
 (The Everglades is known as the “River of Grass.”)
 Expect to see plenty of alligators and wading birds in their natural environment.

-If You Go: When planning your Fort Lauderdale cruise, remember that the Greater Fort Lauderdale area has a wide variety of accommodations from beachfront luxury properties to cozy Superior Small Lodgings within five miles of Port Everglades.
+When You Go: When planning your Fort Lauderdale cruise, remember that the Greater Fort Lauderdale area has a wide variety of accommodations from beachfront luxury properties to cozy Superior Small Lodgings within five miles of Port Everglades.
 Many of them offer free transfers to the port, making it easy to add days to your stay.

-This article was brought to you by the Greater Fort Lauderdale CVB.
 To plan your pre- and post-cruise trip and see all that Greater Fort Lauderdale has to offer, visit www.sunny.org.